 Trump-voter bashing just makes us look bad—and the superiority is very unbecoming.

-It’s betraying us—our real motives, sentiments, and character are showing.
+It’s betraying us, and instead, our real motives, sentiments, and character are showing.

 And by the way, liberals, no, it most certainly is not okay to talk of doing Trump voters harm in any way.
 And I mean crap like flattening tires and all those cute, funny little sabotage-y things people are talking about on the internet.
 You know who you are.
 Because since when do two wrongs make a right.